 Members of my facilitating team are:

 Police Rep: Phone: Email:

 Teacher: Phone: Email:

 NGO Rep: Phone: Email:

-Table 4: Workshop timetable l

-Focus area Timeta ble
+•

+Activity-specific timetable

+Adapt the following information to suit your school's implementation of Loves-Me-Not.

+Introductory activities

+1.1 Introduction Facilitator: ( min)

+1.2 Ground rules Facilitator: ( min)

-1. Your future relationship
+Focus area 1: Your future relationship

+In this focus area students will develop a trusted picture of an excellent relationship, and a sense of personal journey towards it.

+1.1 A healthy relationship Facilitator: ( min) 1.2 What makes a healthy relationship?
+Facilitator: ( min) 1.3 What influences my thinking?
+Facilitator: ( min)

-2. Barriers to a healthy relationship
+Focus area 2: Barriers to a healthy relationship

-Interval

-3. Consent - only "yes" means "yes"

-4. Stepping up

-Lunch

-5. Lashing out

-6. Be the change!

-In this focus area students will develop personal journey towards it.
-1.1 Introduction 1.2 Ground rules 1.3 A healthy relationship 1.4 Features of a healthy relationship 1.5 What influences my thinking?
-1.6 Personal experience Facilit Facilit Facilit Facilit Facilit re of an excellent relater rel (20 min) (5 min) (15 min) (25 min) (10 min)

-Focus area 2: Barriers to a healthy relating this focus area students will learn about and control in a relationship.
-2.1 Grouping behaviour 2.2 Is that right? out negative be (25 min)
+In this focus area students will learn about negative behaviours that demonstrate increasing power and control in a relationship, and positive behaviours that increase equality.

+2.1 Power and control Facilitator: ( min)

+2.2 Cycle of abuse Facilitator: ( min)

+2.3 Is that right?
+Facilitator: ( min)

-Focus area 3: Consent - only "yes" means area students will learn what assault, and how they can help their frimulations.
+Focus area 3: Consent - only 'yes' means 'yes'

+In this focus area students will learn what active sexual consent is, and what damage caused by sexual assault.

 3.1 What is consent?
-3.2 Consent scenarios nat active sexua ends stay safe. consent is, the damagator:

-Focus area 4: Stepping up ((Suggested time 60 mins) In this focus area students will learr to appreciate the important role they have to help their friends to be aware and safe in their relatio nships.
-4.1 Healthy behaviours Facilitator: (15 min) 4.2 Should I step in?
-Facilitator: (20 min) 4.3 Stepping in Facilitator: 4.4 Who can help?
-Facilitator: Focus area 5: Lashing out • Suggested time 50 min) • ore the reality of partner violence towa New Zealand, and how they can hel p themselves and others safely if it hap ppens.
-5.1 Statistics, statistics Facilitator: (5 min) 5.2 Real scenario Facilitator: Focus area 6: Be the change! • Suggested time 35 min) In this focus area students will explo ore positive actions they can take right now in their relationships, their friend's relationships, their far nilies/whānau, schools and communiti es to resist unhealthy relationships and promote excellen t relationships
+Facilitator: ( min) 3.2 Consent scenarios Facilitator: ( min)

+Focus area 4: Stepping up

+In this focus area students will learn to appreciate the important role they have to help their friends to be aware and safe in their relationships.

+4.1 Stepping in Facilitator: ( min)

+4.2 Should I step in?
+Facilitator: ( min)

+4.3 Who can help?
+Facilitator: ( min)

+Focus area 5: Lashing out

+In this focus area students will explore the reality of relationship violence in New Zealand, and how they can help themselves and others safely if a relationship becomes violent.

+5.1 Relationship violence in NZ Facilitator: ( min) 5.2 Sophie's story Facilitator: ( min)

+Focus area 6: Be the change!

+In this focus area students will explore positive actions they can take right now with their schools and communities to promote healthy relationships, and sum up the workshop.

+6.1 Taking action Facilitator: ( min) 6.2 Summing up Facilitator: ( min)